acorn-io/aws/utils/cdk-runner/README.md

 1. Prepare a cdk.context.json file for the CDK CLI to use and place it in the repo.
 1. Run the CDK CLI and output a `cfn.yaml` file.
 1. Depending on the Acorn event (create, update, delete) it will either create or delete the stack.
+1. If the event is create or update, it will create a change set and call /app/hooks/pre-change-set-apply if it exists.
 1. It will write the outputs of the stack to a file called `outputs.json` in the root of the project.
-1. It will execute `./scripts/service.sh` if it exists to render the services.
+1. It will execute `./scripts/service.sh` if it exists to render the Acorn services.

 ## Usage